 - The new licensee is a CLP program member or an enrolled affiliate; and

 - Both the new licensee CLP agreement and the original purchasing CLP agreement are currently active; and

 - Both the new licensee CLP agreement and the original purchasing CLP agreement were active at the time of license purchase.

 - If any of the previous conditions are not met, CLP licenses are transferred as TLP.
 Points are deducted from the original purchasing CLP.
 No points are awarded to the recipient, regardless of whether they are a CLP member.

-Adobe allows program members to order a current-version license but use a prior version.
+Adobe allows CLP and TLP program members to order a current-version license but use a prior version.
 These members can contact Adobe Customer Service to request a serial number for the earlier version of perpetual licenses if they do not already have one.
 Prior-version software is available via ESD and can be purchased through standard resellers.
 The program member must follow all guidelines of the current-version EULA.